Helena-ys/Adventure-Works/README.md

 # Adventure Works
-Developing dashboard to improve the decision making process for the Retail Performance Management team of Adventure Works.
+Developing dashboard to improve the decision making process for the Retail Performance Management team of Adventure Works

 ## Executive Summary Report
 The executive summary report provides an overview of key metrics.